Deer- and Rabbit-Resistant Plants for Containers

 Rabbit- and Deer-Proof Container Plants

 There was a time when you didn't have to worry about deer eating your garden.
 But over the past decade or so these hungry herbivores, along with their bunny friends, have become so numerous and bold that they think nothing of prancing right up your deck or porch stairs to feast on your favorite flowers and veggies.
-If deer and rabbits are turning your deck into their personal buffet table, here's a list of colorful and/or tasty plants that deer and rabbits will avoid.
-Just remember that every animal, like every human, has different tastes, so no plant can ever be considered 100 percent safe.
-And remember that rabbits and deer don't always avoid the same plants.
+If deer and rabbits are turning your deck into their dinner, here's a list of colorful and/or tasty plants that deer and rabbits will avoid.
+But, every animal, like every human, has different tastes, so no plant can ever be considered 100 percent safe.
+Also, remember that rabbits and deer don't always avoid the same plants.

 Pungent herbs with brightly colored leaves make great companions for annual flowers in pots and planters.
 Tricolor sage, for example, develops beautiful green, white, and pink leaves that blend well with annual flowers.
 What’s more, the foliage has a strong sagelike fragrance that deer and bunnies avoid.
 Happily, the leaves are edible for humans and can be substituted in the kitchen for common sage if you are in a pinch.
 Tricolor sage grows about 12-15 inches tall and requires full sun.
 For a fun look, try mixing it with purple and golden sage in the same container.